 - Find a local Psychiatrist in your town

-Where can people get help for drug abuse or addiction?
+Where can people get more information and help for drug use disorders?

 - Al-Anon-Alateen: 888-4AL-ANON

 - American Council on Alcoholism treatment referral line: 800-527-5344

 - National Clearinghouse for Alcoholism and Drug Information: 800-729-6686

 - National Council on Alcoholism and Drug Dependence: 800-NCA-CALL

 - National Drug Information Treatment and Referral Hotline: 800-662-HELP (4357)